 - Advanced chemical emissions testing and certification to ensure compliance

-Proactively addressing CARB compliance not only reduces risk of fines, penalties and litigation, but also delivers valuable information about the safety and acceptability of products and supply chain materials.
-CARB Formaldehyde Compliance Solutions from UL create an audit trail in case of complaints and also help companies deliver products to market that support human health.
-Companies can leverage CARB testing and evaluation as a starting point to comply with other international standards.
+Proactively addressing CARB ATCM and/or EPA TSCA compliance not only reduces risk of fines, penalties and litigation, but also delivers valuable information about the safety and acceptability of products and supply chain materials.
+CARB and EPA Formaldehyde Compliance Solutions from UL create an audit trail in case of complaints and also help companies deliver products to market that support human health.
+Companies can leverage CARB and/or EPA testing and evaluation as a starting point to comply with other international standards.

-CARB Formaldehyde Compliance Solutions from UL create an audit trail in case of complaints and also helps companies deliver products to market that support human health.
-Companies can leverage CARB testing and evaluation as a starting point to comply with other international standards.
+CARB ATCM and EPA TSCA Formaldehyde Compliance Solutions from UL create an audit trail in case of complaints and also helps companies deliver products to market that support human health.
+Companies can leverage CARB and/or EPA testing and evaluation as a starting point to comply with other international standards.

 - ASTM E1333 Standard Test Method for Determining Formaldehyde Concentrations in Air and Emission Rates from Wood Products Using a Large Chamber